raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 1. Take a humidity reading
 1. Light up the LEDs
 1. Ensure your code runs all the way to the end without any errors occurring.
-If you have a `while True` loop in your code, you will need to press the **Stop** button in order to pass this rule.
+You should not include any `while True` loops in your code as this will keep you code running and prevent it from finishing.

 Also make sure you have met the following criteria: